Extremal behavior of ideals of minors: Introduction

-A common pattern in the study of homological invariants of modules is that for large $n$, the behavior of these invariants depends more upon the ring rather than upon the module.
-Eisenbud's result has thus inspired researchers to look for periodicity in minimal free resolutions.
-An explicit description of their differentials in general seems far-fetched still, as it would require, as the minimum, the full understanding of all syzygies of a given module.
+A common pattern in the study of homological invariants of modules is that for large homological degrees, the behavior of these invariants depends more upon the ring than upon the module.
+A paradigmatic example is Eisenbud's result that minimal resolutions over hypersurface rings are eventually 2-periodic \cite{Ei80}.
+This has inspired researchers to look for periodic behavior in infinite minimal free resolutions.
+Eisenbud characterized the differentials in resolutions over hypersurface rings as corresponding to matrix factorizations.
+In more general settings, obtaining descriptions which are similarly explicit seems far-fetched still, as it would require, as the minimum, the full understanding of all syzygies of a given module.
 However, their information can be partially captured by their ideals of minors, also known as \emph{Fitting ideals} \cite{Fitting1936}, which we shall recall.
 Let $(F_n,\partial_n)$, where $n$ ranges among non-negative integers, be the minimal free resolution of $M$ over $R$.
-For given integers $r$ and $n$, let $I^R_{n,r}(M)$ denote the ideal of $R$ generated by all $r\times r$ minors of the matrix that represents the differential $\partial_n\colon F_n\to F_{n-1}$.
-This definition does not depend on the bases of $F_n$ and $F_{n-1}$ upon which the matrix is constructed.
-Therefore, ideals of minors are invariants of the module $M$.
-Applications of ideals of minors include the celebrated Buchsbaum--Eisenbud's acyclicity criterion \cite{BE73} which states that whether a complex of free $R$-modules is a free resolution depends entirely on the ranks and the corresponding ideals of minors.
+For given integers $r$ and $n$, let $I^R_{n,r}(M)$ denote the ideal of $R$ generated by all $r\times r$ minors of a matrix that represents the differential $\partial_n\colon F_n\to F_{n-1}$.
+As this definition does not depend on the bases of $F_n$ and $F_{n-1}$ upon which the matrix is constructed, the ideals of minors are invariants of the module $M$.
+Applications of ideals of minors include the celebrated Buchsbaum--Eisenbud acyclicity criterion \cite{BE73} which states that whether a bounded complex of free $R$-modules is a free resolution depends entirely on the ranks of the free modules and the corresponding ideals of minors.
 For more applications on ideals of minors, we refer to \cite{EG94,EH05,Wang94} for a non-exhaustive list.

-A natural question is whether ideals of minors are asymptotically constant, or at least periodic.
+The periodicity of the differentials of resolutions over hypersurfaces implies that the ideals of minors are periodic over such rings.
+Consequently, a natural question in the more general setting is whether ideals of minors are asymptotically constant, or at least periodic.
 This was answered in the negative by a well-known family of examples discovered by Gasharov and Peeva \cite{GP90}.
-While the ideals of minors appearing in these examples are not periodic, their successive sum still is constant; the following weaker question of Dao and Eisenbud is still open in general:
+While the ideals of minors appearing in these examples are not periodic, their successive sum is still constant; the following weaker formulation by Dao and Eisenbud is still open in general:

 \begin{question}[ {\cite[Question 1.1]{BDS23}}] Given a positive integer $r$ and a finitely generated module $M$ over a local ring $R$, must there be a number $n(M)$ such that the sum of the ideals of $r \times r$ minors in $n(M)$ consecutive differential matrices of the minimal resolution of $M$ eventually becomes constant?
 If so, is there an integer only depending on $R$ that bounds all $n(M)$ from above? \end{question}